自分のやりたいことを追究すること、そのために大人（スタッフ）に教えを請うこと、議論を重ねること…これらは生徒の脳を鍛える行動に他なりません。そこで、このような機会を保障するため、普段の学校の時間だけでは物足りない生徒の学びに対する欲求を満たすため、放課後にTUTORIAL TIME を設けています。

 - They are too busy during the day.

-- Their time spent freely is so precious so they are reluctant to let that time go.
+- Their time spent freely is very precious so they are reluctant to let that time go.

 - They own their time outright, and wish to practice their empowerment over it fully.